The Z6 Environmental Program: Plant Prefab’s Guidelines for Sustainable Design & Construction

 Goal: Informed homeowners who are aware of the environmental consequences of their actions.
 Make people aware of the resources they use in LivingHomes.

-All Plant Prefab projects are built in our 62,000 square-foot home factory in Rialto, CA. Our design studio, LivingHomes, has fourteen years of experience helping California families build their dream homes, and rebuild after loss.
-LivingHomes designs have won considerable industry recognition including the AIA’s top sustainable award, the United States Green Building Council’s first ever LEED Platinum rating for a residential home, Architizer’s Jury and Popular Choice Awards, Green Builder Magazine’s Home of Year, Business 2.0 “World’s 11 Coolest Products,” Business Week’s “Architectural Wonders of the World,” and the Sustainable Quality Awards Grand Prize.
+All Plant Prefab projects are built in our 62,000 square-foot home factory in Rialto, CA. The Plant Design Studio has fourteen years of experience helping California families build their dream homes.
+Our LivingHomes have won considerable industry recognition including the AIA’s top sustainable award, the United States Green Building Council’s first ever LEED Platinum rating for a residential home, Architizer’s Jury and Popular Choice Awards, Green Builder Magazine’s Home of Year, Business 2.0 “World’s 11 Coolest Products,” Business Week’s “Architectural Wonders of the World,” and the Sustainable Quality Awards Grand Prize.